jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   Programs should be written to maximize maintainability first.
   Then, only after profiling the code, should optimization be performed.

+1. If you started working on program and they used tabs but you use spaces, what would you do?

+  You should follow whichever convention your work specifies or whatever the majority of this code is already using.

+1. What is a guaranteed way to offend a programmer?

+  Rewrite all their code.

 # Questions For Others, General

 1. What surprised you the most about working here that you did